Digital PR Strategy in the Modern Age

 1. Drives Website Traffic

-Articles, interviews, or quotes placed in reputable online sources often contain links to the brand’s website – resulting in a steady stream of referral traffic.
+Articles, interviews, or quotes in reputable online sources often link to the brand’s website.
+This brings a steady stream of referral traffic.

 2. Enhances Search Engine Rankings

-Backlinks from trusted domains boost a website’s authority, which contributes positively to its position in search engine results pages (SERPs).
+Backlinks from trusted domains boost a website’s authority.
+That, in turn, lifts its position in search engine results pages (SERPs).

 3. Builds Brand Authority